 1) Live bacon

-yeah you read that right ! an actual live becon!
+Yeah, you read that right – actual live bacon!

 There are many advantages of cloned meat.
 It can be produced large enough quantities and cheaply without harming real animals that it could help in reducing world hunger and minimize the environmental damage caused by the meat industry.
 Assuming, you know, people want to eat quasi-living blobs of pork!

 So what’s weird about that?
-Think about this: Till this date, scientists have grown around 20 tons of HeLa cells, 400 times the woman’s body weight when she was alive!
+To this date, scientists had grown around 20 tons of HeLa cells, 400 times the woman’s body weight when she was alive!

 Over half a century later, HeLa continues to thrive.
-Some scientists are ready to declare HeLa an actual unique species.
+Some scientists want to declare HeLa an actual unique species in itself.
 Aside from its origin, it eats and reproduces independently like any other unicellular species.